-I use to have a very formal bio – investor, entrepreneur, charity proponent etc. While all that is true and accurate it really doesn’t give you my full, authentic story.
+I used to have a very formal bio – investor, entrepreneur, charity proponent etc. While all those are true and accurate it really doesn’t give you my full, authentic story.

-I grew up in a suburb of Buffalo (or Niagara Falls) New York called North Tonawanda.
+I grew up in a suburb of Buffalo New York (or Niagara Falls) called North Tonawanda.
 I was a wild child in elementary school.
 Think the kid chasing the neighbors down the street with sticks and playing with fire.
 Things changed in 5th grade.
-You might be thinking, what the heck kind of Ephiny is someone going to have in 5th grade?
+You might be thinking, what kind of epiphany is someone going to have in 5th grade?
 Well, it was a big one, and one that turned the axis of my universe quite fast.
 I was presented with a simple award: the citizenship award at my graduation ceremony.
 I was deemed to have potential and to have displayed admirable character traits in my final year at elementary school.

 That summer, I decided I was going to do a bit of a pivot.
 I decided to bury myself in books and focus more on my studies.
-From grades 6-12 was on the honor role every report card and only missed three days of school in total.
+From grades 6-12 , I was on the honor rollin every report card and only missed three days of school in total.
 I was a new man.

 The book piece is where the story gets interesting.

 I didn’t grow up with a lot of money.
 My parents always put our family first and provided everything they could for myself, my brother and sister, well before their needs.
-I knew I wanted to find a way to make some extra money so I would stroll the business section at the library for ideas.
+I knew I wanted to find a way to make some extra money so I strolled to the business section at the library for ideas.

 It was deemed as the best way to get yourself or your business on this thing called the world-wide-web.
 What was even better: the CD for the software was in the back of the book.

-I used that money to get my doing business as license (MST Designs) and to purchase my first computer so I could start doing things at home.
-I even splurged on CD of templates and animated gifs (remember those hanging you’ve got mail animations on web sites?) to enhance the web sites I was doing.
+I used that money to get my business a license (MST Designs) and to purchase my first computer so I could start doing things at home.
+I even splurged on CD of templates and animated gifs (remember those hanging mail animations on web sites you’ve got?) to enhance the web sites I was doing.

 High school was interesting because I really did fit in.
 I was often going to school with a briefcase as I was going to the library or a meeting after I got out of school.
 I was bullied and really didn’t have a great experience, but I kept at it.

-With this new found money I was able to largely pay for my college tuition enjoy my time in school at Bradley University in Peoria, Illinois.
-While in college I studied marketing and entrepreneurship.
-When I took my first course on branding, I realized I needed a new brand and name so I changed the company to Taz Solutions.
-We were the marketing agency that solved your marketing, design and development challenges.
+With this new found money, I was able to largely pay for my college tuition and enjoy my time in school at Bradley University in Peoria, Illinois.
+While in college, I studied marketing and entrepreneurship.
+When I took my first course on branding, I realized I needed a new brand and name, so I changed the company to Taz Solutions.
+We were the marketing agency that solved your marketing, design, and development challenges.

 I also started a few other companies on the side and leveraged my marketing chops to grow and scale the companies quick.
 Some generated money, others flopped, but I learned quite a bit.

-I had a fun ride with Taz Solutions, but decided to push the reset button in 2013.
-I had grown an amazing company and team, but I was working 80-100 hour weeks and simply burned out.
-What I failed to mention as the family side of things.
-I have three kids (soon to be four) and at the time and not being able to spend as much with them as I wanted was really killing me inside.
+I had a fun ride with Taz Solutions but decided to push the reset button in 2013.
+I had grown an amazing company and team, but I was working 80-100 hour per week and simply burned out.
+What I failed to mention is the family side of things.
+I have three kids (soon to be four) at the time, and I was not able to spend as much time with them as what I wanted was really killing me inside.

 I made a very tough decision and sold Taz Solutions.
 The company which had morphed many times was no longer mine.
 I was relieved but also felt a bit lost.

-I have been doing a lot of soul searching these last few years.
+I have been doing a lot of soul-searching these last few years.
 Candidly, it has been a roller coaster of emotions.
-I’ve struggled with feelings of depression, feeling like I’m not enough, like I’ve failed, that I sold out, that I am in some type of never-ending drift and bluntly like I would never won’t ever get back on top of my game.
+I’ve struggled with feelings of depression, feeling like I’m not enough, like I’ve failed, that I sold out, that I am in some type of never-ending drift and bluntly like I would never get back on top of my game.